No. 25 Men’s Tennis Takes On No. 13 Pepperdine on Friday

 Lions looking to regroup from ECAC Championship loss to Princeton

-NEW YORK - The 25th-ranked Columbia men's tennis team begins a four-match homestand when it welcomes Delaware and Pepperdine to the Philip & Cheryl Milstein Family Tennis Center.
-The Lions will take on the Blue Hens on Wednesday at 6 p.m. before taking on No. 13 Pepperdine on Friday night.
+NEW YORK - The 25th-ranked Columbia men's tennis team begins a four-match homestand when it welcomes No. 13 Pepperdine to the Philip & Cheryl Milstein Family Tennis Center.
+The Lions will battle the Waves on Friday evening at 6:30 p.m.

 LIVE COVERAGE